SMFM Biota#

 Processing the data and producing outputs#

-Now that the download finished, we can process the data to produce the desired outputs.
+Now that the download has finished, we can process the data to produce the desired outputs.

 Note

-Depending on your point coordinates, it may take a significant amount of time before your data finish downloading.
-For the point in Tanzania, it should take about 2 minutes.
+Depending on your point coordinates, it may take a significant amount of time before your data finish downloading (for the point in Tanzania, it should take approximately two minutes).

-Similarly to before, the tool will show the process status at the bottom.
-You will also note a change of color from white to yellow next to each output.
-White means not started, Yellow means processing and Green means finalized.
+The tool will show the process status at the bottom.
+You will also note a change of colour from white to yellow next to each output (white = not started, yellow = processing, green = finalized).

-Once done, you will see a message similar to the one below, and all outputs will have a green “light”.
+Once complete, you will see a message similar to the one below, and all outputs will have a green light.

 Here is a demonstration of the above steps: